generatives/PersonalWebsite/content/_index.md

 draft: false
 ---

 Hi there!
-I'm a software developer specializing in full stack web development but interested in just about every discipline.
+I'm a software developer specializing in full stack web development but I'm interested in just about every discipline.
 I live in beautiful Vancouver, B.C. and am currently looking for full-time work in the area.

 ## Elevator Pitch Resume